maximgeller/projects/chrome_extension/tutorial.md

 # JavaScript & The Chrome API
 ## Extension Architecture
 We need to JavaScript files to make this extension work.
 The first one is `popup.js`and this file contains the JavaScript we want to inject into `popup.html`.
 This will be the text that gets selected by your cursor!
-It also has to communicate with `background.js` in order to source the text that will get displayed in the popup.
+It also has to communicate with `background.js` in order to store the text that will get displayed in the popup.
 Take a look at the overview of the architecture in this image.
 ![Chrome extension architecture](https://github.com/maximgeller/projects/blob/master/chrome_extension/img/popuparc.png?raw=true)
 [Source](https://developer.chrome.com/extensions/overview)

 We're going to utilize Chrome's API in order to allow the different files to send messages to each other and store text in the browser's storage.
-## popup.js
+## Calling The Text With popup.js
+We're going to start by creating a function in `popup.js` that gets the text you select with your cursor.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Nzc5MTkxMDYsLTUxNjM1NDYxOCw0OD
-U3NzQ3MjQsMTk4NjkzNzA3OF19
+eyJoaXN0b3J5IjpbMTM0NDkyMjA1OCwtNTE2MzU0NjE4LDQ4NT
+c3NDcyNCwxOTg2OTM3MDc4XX0=
 -->